prog4biol/pfb2019/README.md

 4. The first line of the function must end with a ':'
 5. The function body needs to be indented.
 6. Do your work.
-7. You can return a value
+7. You can return a value, but this is not required
+	- We return the value of 'at_content'

 __Naming Arguments__